getcft/aws-elb-to-ec2-target-group-cf-template/README.md

 ## Description:

-This solution creates an [AWS VPC](https://aws.amazon.com/vpc/) environment that has 2 public zones and 2 private zones with an EC2 Target Group that has 1 EC2 linux instance in it and a [AWS ELB](https://aws.amazon.com/elasticloadbalancing/) (ALB) routing traffic.
+This solution creates an [AWS VPC](https://aws.amazon.com/vpc/) environment that has 2 public zones and 2 private zones with an EC2 Target Group that has one EC2 linux instance in it and a [AWS ELB](https://aws.amazon.com/elasticloadbalancing/) (ALB) routing traffic to it.

-The AWS CloudFormation template creates a AWS VPC with 2 public subnets and 2 private subnets with an EC2 Target Group that has 1 EC2 linux instance running Apache on port 80 in it and a ELB (ALB) public facing routing traffic on port 80 to the target group.
+The AWS CloudFormation template creates a AWS VPC with 2 public subnets and 2 private subnets with an EC2 Target Group that has one EC2 linux instance running Apache on port 80 in it and a public facing ELB (ALB) routing traffic on port 80 to the EC2 target group.

-Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
+AWS Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.

+AWS Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
+It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.

+ AWS Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud

 _***note AWS NAT Gateway and Elastic IP will incur costs**_